What is it?

 The overall numbers are low – we’re talking about 1 in 1000 pregnancies.
 So remember, even if the risk has increased 3x, it’s still a very small risk.
 It also raises the classic ‘does correlation = causation?’ quandary.

-We can see that being of a higher BMI is associated with greater incidence of neural tube defects.
+We can see that having a higher BMI is associated with greater incidence of neural tube defects.
 Much like in the picture above seagulls are associated with bent fences.
 But we don’t know if the weight/BMI is the cause of the NTD.
-Both conditions could be the result of a third issue – or be entirely unconnected.
+Both conditions could be the result of a third issue – or be entirely unconnected… much like the seagull probably isn’t responsible for the damage to the fence.

 Reducing Neural Tube Defects

 The RCOG, in suggesting doses of 5mg, looked at results from research on a different group of women.
-These women were also more likely to have a baby with NTD, but for a different reason.
-They had previously had a baby with a NTD, and the research found that giving them a higher dose of folic acid (4mg) daily reduced their risk of a future baby developing a NTD by 72%.
+These women were also more likely to have a baby with NTD, having previously had a baby with a NTD.
+Research on them found that giving them a much higher dose of folic acid (4mg) daily reduced their risk of a future baby developing a NTD by 72%.

-Unfortunately, a study of over 1000 women in California in 1996, recorded that while those in bigger bodies have an increased likelihood of a baby developing a NTD, taking folic acid supplements did not reduce that risk.
+Unfortunately, the evidence since then, while it supports that those in bigger bodies have an increased likelihood of a baby developing a NTD, found that taking the much higher dose of folic acid does not reduce that risk.

 References